Canna71/Jacob/readme.md

 When the lexer encounters a `/*` sequence, it will enter a BLOCKCOMMENT state because of the action `this.pushState('BLOCKCOMMENT');`.
 In this state, the only active rules art the ones in which the state list (the list inside angular brackets) contains the BLOCKCOMMENT identifier.
 So while the lexer is in BLOCKCOMMENT state, it whill ignore any character because of the rule `(\n|\r|.) {}`
 The only way to change the state is to encounter a `*/` sequence in which the action `this.popState();` while resume the state that was active before encountering the first `/*` sequence.
+The previous rules thus can be used to ignore block comments with a C-like syntax.

 Here is a table of all the members of the generated lexer that are available for you inside the actions: